vitalab/vitalab.github.io/deep-learning/_posts/2018-07-12-CNN-NormalizedCut.md

 Since the minimization of (4) is NP-Hard, as usual $$S^k$$ is replaced by a soft vector with values between 0 and 1.

-The poposed loss is the sum of a usual cross-entropy and a normalized cut term:
+The proposed loss is the sum of a usual cross-entropy and a normalized cut term:

 ![](/deep-learning/images/nc/sc03.png)